learn-co-curriculum/welcome-introduction/README.md

 ## Introduction

 Welcome to Flatiron School's Software Engineering course!
-Over the next 700-1000 hours you will learn everything you need to know to get started as a Software Engineer.
+Over the next few months you will learn everything you need to know to get started as a Software Engineer.
 It's going to be harder, and more rewarding than any other learning experience you've ever had, we promise, but we're thrilled that you've joined our community.
 Let's learn together.